sbhusal123/react-oauth-intro/README.md

 ### ii.
 Token Endpoint:

-We can uset the code, from the step 1 and construct the payload on the backend and send a post request to token url as follows:
+We can use the code, from the step 1 and construct the payload on the backend and send a post request to token url as follows:

 ```python
 GOOGLE_TOKEN_URL = "https://oauth2.googleapis.com/token"